packagist/private-packagist-docs/docs/api/trusted-publishing.md

 * Owner name: The GitHub user or organization name that owns the repository.
 * Repository name: The name of the GitHub repository that contains the publishing workflow.
 * Continuous integration file: The filename of the publishing workflow, e.g. `publish.yaml`.
 The file must exist in the `.github/workflows/` directory.
-* Continuous integration environment name (optional): The name of the [GitHub Actions environment]((https://docs.github.com/en/actions/how-tos/deploy/configure-and-manage-deployments/manage-environments)) that the workflow uses.
+* Continuous integration environment name (optional): The name of the [GitHub Actions environment](https://docs.github.com/en/actions/how-tos/deploy/configure-and-manage-deployments/manage-environments) that the workflow uses.

 ## Configure your CI/CD workflow

 ### GitHub Actions

-Private Packagist provides a GitHub Action, [packagist/artifact-publish-github-action](https://github.com/packagist/artifact-publish-github-action), that takes care of publishing the artifact for you.
-Just build the artifact and hand it over to the action.
+Private Packagist provides a GitHub Action [packagist/artifact-publish-github-action](https://github.com/packagist/artifact-publish-github-action), that takes care of publishing the artifact for you.
+Just build the artifact and hand its path over to the action.
 The action requires the `id-token: write` permission to generate OIDC tokens, more info about this in [GitHub's OIDC documentation](https://docs.github.com/en/actions/concepts/security/openid-connect).

 ```yaml